Bibbleboop/Bibbleboop/README.md

-- 👋 Hi, I’m @Bibbleboop
+- 👋 Hi, I’m @Bibbleboopz ...
+You may also know me as Bibsy...
+My friends call me Nic
 - 👀 I’m interested in web3, blockchain & auditchain
 - 🌱 I’m currently learning Frontend Development
 - 💞️ I’m looking to collaborate on future projects